Perl-Apollo/Corinna/templates/rfc/mvp.md

 Initial `use feature 'class'` to add basic `class`, `field`, and `method` keywords.
 This will include `ADJUST` and `ADJUSTPARAMS` phasers.

-No roles, no class/slot/method attrs, no MOP.
+No roles, no class/field/method attributes, no MOP.

 ## 2. Class inheritance - class :isa() attr